ZZU-ACM-Lab/zzuacm/content/authors/黄笑凡/_index.md

 ---
 # Display name
-title: Zhiyu Li 李智宇
+title: Xiaofan Huang 黄笑凡

 # Full name (for SEO)
-first_name: Zhiyu
+first_name: Xiaofan
-last_name: Li
+last_name: Huang

 sortid: 2024

 # Username (this should match the folder name)
 authors:
-  - 李智宇
+  - 黄笑凡

 # Is this the primary user of the site?
 superuser: false